quan-dao/RoboND-Perception-Project/writeup_template.md

     pass_through_z.set_filter_limits(axis_min, axis_max)  # set the interval in which data points are allowed to pass cloud_filtered = pass_through_z.filter()
 ```
 The Pass Through filter has 3 parameters, namely the filter's axis, the minimum and maximum value of the coordinate which is filtered.
-The result of z-axis Pass Through filter is shown in `Fig.3`.
+The result of z-axis Pass Through filter is shown in Fig.3.

-![alt text] [img3]
+![alt text][img3]
 *Fig.3 Result of z-axis pass through filter*

 In this figure, there are the presence of part of two dropboxes (the red and green dots at the tip of the two dropboxes) beside a thin layer of the table's top and scene objects.
 This dropboxes part is not the objects of interest and can not be eleminated the plane segmentation.
 As a result, it will cause the mal function of the clustering.
 For this reason, the second Pass Through which is performed along y-axis is called in to filter this dropboxes part out.
 Because the dropboxes' center are placed at `0.71` and `-0.71` along y-axis (these value is given by `dropbox.yaml` in folder `/pr2_robot/config`), the interval of y-axis Pass Through filter is set to `[-0.55, 0.55]`.
-The filtered point cloud shown in `Fig.4` now no longer contained the dropboxes part.
+The filtered point cloud shown in Fig.4 now no longer contained the dropboxes part.

-![alt text] [img4]
+![alt text][img4]
 *Fig.4 Dropboxes' tip eleminated by adding an y-axis pass thorugh filter*

 ### 1.4 Plane fitting